Lower the Bar First

 If you’re starting a new exercise program and you haven’t been doing ANYTHING fitness related recently, then begin with a once-a-week routine.
 Totally commit to that one day — make sure it’s on your calendar at a time that is convenient AND less likely to get rescheduled, and at a time when you have the energy available to have a productive workout.

 Once a week — a small and doable first step.
 Try that for a few weeks.
 Soak in the good feeling of getting it done.
 Talk about it.
 Journal about it.

 Then ….
 Take a small next step.
 Maybe it’s a SMALL adjustment to your diet — dessert ONLY once a week (maybe as a reward on the same day you work out).
 Try that for a few weeks.

 Keep taking small steps, with a comfortable gap of time between each step.
-Notice the difference in your body, your energy level, your attitude.
-Talk about those differences, journal about them.
+Notice the difference in your body, your energy level, and your attitude.
+Talk about those differences, and journal about them.